 I generally cringe at the phrase “voice for the voiceless” because too often it is used to describe people who have long been talking, sometimes screaming, and just weren’t being heard.
 But in the past few weeks, across the city, there has been a powerful display of what that phrase means in the most literal sense: People who would normally not speak out against DDS are publicly questioning the agency’s decision, aware that many of the individuals who stand to lose the most by it can’t do that for themselves.
 Some can’t verbalize at all.

-In a column earlier this month, I shared with you the concerns two of the city’s disability service providers expressed after learning that the contract would end on Aug.
+earlier this month, I shared with you the concerns two of the city’s disability service providers expressed after learning that the contract would end on Aug.
 31 and that DDS had no plans to renew it.

 Those providers, which depend on DDS for work, described the services that Georgetown offered through its Health Initiative program as wide-reaching and critical.